 Photos by the author

-Think about your favorite pair of leather boots.
+Think about your favourite pair of leather boots.
 Do you love them?
 Like, REALLY love them?
-Love them to the point where you’re sexually obsessed with them, and feel the need to connect with a community of people who love to fuck while wearing leather?
+Love them to the point where you’re sexually obsessed with them and feel the need to connect with a community of people who love to fuck while wearing leather?

-For four days, nearly 600 people took over the Doubletree Hotel in San Jose, about 50 miles south of San Francisco.
+For four days, hundreds of people took over the Doubletree Hotel in San Jose, about 50 miles south of San Francisco.
 The weekend served as a chance for pervs from around the globe to gather and get laid in meticulously designed temporary dungeons, cramped hotel rooms, and public bathrooms.

-According to rumors I read online, the event moved from San Francisco’s SOMA neighborhood to San Jose this year partially because the raunchy sex bothered San Francisco’s squares.
-For years, IMsL/IMsbb took place in SOMA—which after Stonewall was known for being filled with bars where you could receive a mouthful of piss and a fist in your ass—but the neighborhood has become so gentrified it’s now unrecognizable.
+According to rumours I heard from members of the leather community, the event moved from San Francisco’s SOMA neighborhood to San Jose this year partially because the raunchy sex bothered San Francisco’s squares.
+For years, IMsL/IMsBB took place in SOMA – which after Stonewall was known for being filled with bars where you could receive a mouthful of piss and a fist in your ass – but the neighborhood has become so gentrified it’s now unrecognisable.

-Like a doughnut, the Doubletree lobby circles around an enormous pool courtyard, so to get from my bedroom suite to the dungeon, bootblack stand, ballrooms, classrooms, and café, I had to past the civilians in the lobby.
-IMsL/IMsbb didn’t book the entire hotel, so I saw several vacationing families eating sushi next to women in full-body, latex catsuits.
+Like a doughnut, the Doubletree lobby circles around an enormous pool courtyard, so to get from my bedroom suite to the dungeon, bootblack stand, ballrooms, classrooms and café, I had to past the civilians in the lobby.
+IMsL/IMsBB didn’t book the entire hotel, so I saw several families on holiday eating sushi next to women in full-body, latex catsuits.
 I also walked past people who crawled on the ground and wore collars and special hoods to make them look like dogs.

 The bootblack salon consisted of three chairs with metal stirrups on raised wooden platforms.
 Sitting for a kinky bootblack was like receiving a shoeshine in Grand Central Station, except it was acceptable for me to sexually objectify my bootblack Allison.
 (She gave me a view of her magnificent cleavage while she rubbed leather up and down my calf like a masseuse.)
 After the shoeshine, my boots looked brand new and I felt “shiny on the inside,” as International Ms. Bootblack 2011 described the feeling.